 Closing the gap?
 The role of wage, welfare and industry policy in promoting social inclusion, speech by Paul Smyth, University of Melbourne Foenander lecture, 3 October 2007 (PDF file, 68 KB)

 A new Australian model of social inclusion and employment services, speech by Tony Nicholson, The Social and Economic Imperative: Tapping the Potential of Disadvantaged Australians Conference, 27 September 2007 (PDF file, 30 KB)

 In the past the measurement of poverty has often been limited to the measurement of incomes.
-Now, with the focus on social inclusion, governments are recognising other kinds of disadvantage.
+Now governments are recognising other kinds of disadvantage.
 We need new ways to measure how many Australians are socially excluded through lack of access to education, healthcare, housing, transport and other social benefits that create employment opportunities.